Ceva successfully participated in the International Pig Veterinary Society Congress 2026

 Supporting a healthier and more sustainable swine industry

-Ceva’s participation in IPVS 2026 underlines its commitment to advancing swine health through science, innovation and collaboration.
+Ceva’s participation in IPVS 2026 underlined its commitment to advancing swine health through science, innovation and collaboration.

-By combining an exclusive respiratory pre-symposium, two lunch symposiums focused on the Enteric and Sow ranges, and a strong portfolio of accepted abstracts, Ceva will use IPVS 2026 as an opportunity to share knowledge, exchange field experience and support veterinarians and producers in addressing today’s most important swine health challenges.
+By combining an exclusive respiratory pre-symposium, two lunch symposiums focused on the Enteric and Sow ranges, and a strong portfolio of scientific abstracts, Ceva used IPVS 2026 as an opportunity to share knowledge, exchange field experience and support veterinarians and producers in addressing today’s most important swine health challenges.